matiaspl/intercom/server_setup/README.txt

 Files in this folder

-node_intercom.zip - Node.js files for the server
+node_intercom - Node.js files for the server
 README.txt - This file
-setup_server.pdf - Software installation guide
+UNLICENSE - License information setup_server.pdf - Software installation guide
-UNLICENSE - License information